thorntonv/mechaverse/README.md

 mechaverse
 ==========

-A project to create and learn about emergent life
+A project to create and learn about emergent life.